-I’m the homeschooling mom of eleven children, the six youngest still at home.
-I learned these things after my husband was arrested for felony child abuse in September 2015 and wrote this to help another very large homeschooling family in distress.
-These principles apply no matter the size of the family or how they educate.
-Any time a parent is an abuser, the needs are extreme, and a loving community can go far in comforting the grieving, distressed family.
+I’m the homeschooling mom of eleven children, the five youngest still at home.
+My husband was arrested for felony child abuse in September 2015, and I’ve learned from the extreme needs we’ve experienced and from the help we’ve been given.
+I originally wrote this article as a gift, to help another very large homeschooling family in distress, but I hope that the principles apply no matter the size of the family or how they educate.
+Any time a parent is an abuser, the needs are extreme, and a loving community can go far in comforting the distressed family of a criminal abuser.

 Gift cards to better fast food restaurants

-These free a mother entirely from making the decision to spend cash (which the family needs as long as possible) on a fast meal when time is very short and the family is on the run between appointments.
-Nutrition is even more important in grief and distress, so it’s beneficial to choose one of the more nutritious options.
-(In my area, Culvers, Jmmy Johns, Subway, and pizza are better, but ask the family if you’re not sure.)
+Both the initial investigation and the ongoing therapy appointments are overwhelming and take up substantial time, especially for a large family with multiple victims.
+A gift card to a fast food restaurant frees a mother from making the decision to spend cash (which the family needs to conserve as much as possible) when children are hungry, time is short, and the family is on the run between appointments.
+Nutrition is critical for healing, so it’s beneficial to choose from the more nutritious options.
+(In my area, Culvers, Jimmy Johns, Subway, and Papa Murphy’s are better, but this will obviously vary from place to place.
+Ask the family if you’re not sure.)

-There are typically a large number of appointments that are immediately necessary for investigation and therapy.
-With a large number of children, it can be a full-time job just getting the right people to the right places while giving all the care and emotional support that children need when they are being asked to talk about things they don’t even want to think about.
-Some of these appointments will be very long, the process is very trying for children, and it’s very difficult if mom’s attention must be divided among several little people who are anxious and probably bored in a waiting room.
+With a large number of children, it can be a full-time job just getting the right people to the right places while giving all the care and emotional support that children need during the process.
+In abuse cases, there are typically many appointments necessary, both for immediate investigation and for long-term therapy.
+Some of these appointments will be very long, the process will be trying for children, and it will be very difficult as mom’s attention must be divided among several little people who are anxious and probably bored in a waiting room.

-Especially if the family lives in a rural area, gas cards can be a huge help with the many appointments and the extra driving they entail.
-In other areas, a highway pass or train tokens may be equally helpful.
+If the family lives in a rural area, gas cards can be a huge help with the cost of driving to appointments.
+In urban areas, a highway pass or train tokens may be equally helpful.

 Meals are very helpful, especially in the early months.
-Shock and grief are exhausting, and the appointments for investigation and therapy take a lot of time from regular household chores.
-Ask about special diets, find out what the family likes, and bring it if possible in containers that do not need to be returned.
+Shock and grief are exhausting, and the appointments for investigation and therapy take much time from regular household chores.
+Ask about special diets, find out what the family likes, and bring meals in containers that do not need to be returned.
+(Abuse and extreme stress can have severe effects on memory, so it may be quite difficult for the family to recall which dish was yours.)

-If you don't cook, or even if you do, call when you are out shopping and say, "I was thinking of dropping off a few gallons of ice cream for your children, but is there something you would like better or need more?"
+If you don't cook, or even if you do, call when you are out shopping and say, "I was thinking of dropping off some ice cream for your children, but is there something you would like better or need more?"
 Ask her if she's in need of soap, shampoo, laundry detergent, or trash bags.
 (Big families go through these things fast.
-It’s so cheap but so beneficial when just one needed thing is delivered on the day it’s needed, especially when kids are stressed and there is much to be done.)
+It’s so beneficial when just one needed thing is delivered on the day it’s needed, especially when kids are stressed and there is so much to be done.)

-Doors, locks, phones, a cell phone, etc. If anything feels insecure, working on these things can be a huge comfort, especially if it's a case where the offender is released until trial.
-(I bought a new phone system that had enough handsets to put a phone in every bedroom and my children slept better.)
+Doors, locks, phones, a cell phone, video surveillance, etc. Working on these things can be a huge comfort, especially if it's a case where the offender is released until trial or is being supervised in the community.
+(I bought a new phone system with enough handsets to put a phone in every bedroom; my children slept better.)

 Paper plates and plastic tableware